jsdecena/codecms/readme.txt

 1. Create a database - 'codecms' .
 You can change this in the system/config/database.php
 2. Dump the sql in your newly created database.
 The SQL dump is found in codecms/assets/sql/db.sql
 3. Change the setting of your database in system/codecms/config/database.php
+4. Change the 'RewriteBase' in the <root folder> .htaccess to your root folder name. *IMPORTANT* (if you have www.example.com, root folder name is 'example')
-4. Login url for the admin area is at http://yourwebsite.com/admin
+5. Login url for the admin area is at http://yourwebsite.com/admin
-4. Default user is "John Doe".
+6. Default user is "John Doe".
 Login details are as follows - Email: admin@admin.com Password: 123123

 Upcoming functionality (Todo List):